All you need to start your day including going from all the tracks

 What to back

-With jumps cards at Galway and Wexford this afternoon, David Jennings has picked out his best bets from the action in Ireland..

-Furthermore, our regional experts have provided their best bets from all of the meetings in the daily Tips Box.
+Our regional experts have provided their best bets in the daily Tips Box, while Tom Collins reveals his selections from Redcar and Chelmsford.

 What to read